jwinarske/rkboot/README.rst

 --with-atf-headers PATH  tells :src:`configure.py` where the ATF export headers are.
 Without this, the :output:`elfloader.bin` stage cannot be built, and will not be configured in the `build.ninja`.

+--elfloader-lz4, --elfloader-gzip, --elfloader-zstd  enables decompression in :output:`elfloader.bin`, for the respective formats.

 --elfloader-spi  configures :output:`elfloader.bin` to load payload images from SPI flash instead of expecting them preloaded at specific addresses.
+  This process requires decompression support to be enabled.

 --embed-elfloader  configures the :output:`levinboot-*` targets to contain the :output:`elfloader.bin` binary, copy it where it needs to be and run it, instead of just returning to the mask ROM.
   This only makes sense if :output:`elfloader.bin` has is configured to load a payload by itself (see above), since otherwise it will just fail (or behave erratically in case DRAM retention has left parts of a BL31 image in RAM).